Zinabuf/GCIM/README.md

 * Conf_n

-(Note: These columns are optional.
-You can include any number of columns as confounders to adjust the GxE in GCIM for the outcome.)
+(Note: These columns (Conf_1, ..., Conf_n) are optional.
+You can include any number of columns as confounders to adjust the outcome.)
 ~~~
 1 ID_1000 ID_1000 27.0969 -3.247510 44 -11.6394 5.47484 -3.958770 0.9431600  9.25721 -0.542392 -1.4608900  1.836640  1.80581  0.582524   0  20
 2  ID_801  ID_801 26.5723 -3.826590 69 -13.8514 3.96080 -1.788050 0.0692473  -6.32556  2.853590  1.0851600 -1.303040  3.41659  1.415770   0   7